 Some of these can be serious and can even cause death.

 - difficulty passing urine

 Specific complications of this operation

 - infection of the surgical site (wound)

 - phantom limb sensation, where you can still feel the amputated part of your foot

 - severe pain, stiffness and loss of use of your foot

 How soon will I recover?

-It is difficult to predict the length of recovery.
 You will usually stay on the ward for up to 10 days so your wound can be checked.
-You may be transferred to a rehabilitation ward to prepare for leaving hospital.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.